-I am just going to cut to the chase, I love this island.
-Siargao Island Philippines is one of those places you come for a few days and end up spending a few weeks.
+I am just going to cut to the chase: I love this island.
+Siargao Island, Philippines, is one of those places where you come for a few days and end up spending a few weeks.

 Siargao has started to gain a little bit of popularity with visitors, with its consistent world-class surf breaks, but it’s not even close to being touristy or overdeveloped.

-Right now, I think Siargao is a perfect size – it has everything you need for an awesome surf or beach trip, but nothing you don’t.
-And as always, the people that call this island home are warm, friendly, and awesome, just like most places you visit in the Philippines.
+Right now, I think Siargao is a perfect size – it has everything you need for an awesome surf or beach trip but nothing you don’t.
+And as always, the people who call this island home are warm, friendly, and awesome, just like most places you visit in the Philippines.

 Your Complete Siargao Island Travel Guide

 We have spent many sun-soaked, adventurous days here on Siargao Island during our months of time spent in the Philippines.

 We put this guide together to help you make the most of your time in this little piece of paradise called Siargao.
 Here is everything thing that was awesome, what we did wrong, and everything in between.

 Jump to info on Siargao:

 - Restaurants in Siargao